laravel/spark-next-docs/src/spark-paddle/configuration.md

 ### Paddle Webhooks

 In addition, your Spark powered application will need to receive webhooks from Paddle in order to keep your application's billing and subscription data in sync with Paddle's.
-Within your Paddle dashboard's "Alerts / Webhooks" management panel, you should configure Paddle to send webhook alerts to your application's `/spark/webhook` URI.
+Within your Paddle dashboard's "Notifications" management panel, you should configure Paddle to send webhook alerts to your application's `/paddle/webhook` URI.
 You should enable webhook alerts for the following events:

+- Customer Updated
+- Transaction Completed
+- Transaction Updated
 - Subscription Created
 - Subscription Updated
-- Subscription Cancelled
-- Subscription Payment Success
+- Subscription Paused
-- Subscription Payment Failed
+- Subscription Canceled
-- High Risk Transaction Created
-- High Risk Transaction Updated

 #### Webhooks & Local Development